 The Waco Housing Authority & Affiliates also manages the Somervell County Housing Authority and Hill County Housing Authority Section 8 Housing Choice Voucher program; and the Mart Housing Authority Public Housing program.

-As of March 31st, 2016 the Waco Housing Authority & Affiliates manages 2,477 active Housing Choice Vouchers.
+As of the most recent VMS report, Waco Housing Authority & Affiliates manages 2,428 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each:

 |Monthly Cost Per Voucher||$498||$281||$511||$725||$392|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 16% having issued approximately 155 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 7 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 21 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.5 persons and has a household income of $13,203 per year.
 90% of households were very low income (VLI) and 57% were extremely low income (ELI).
 41% of households had wages as a major source of income, 0% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 56% of households had other income (Social Security, Disability or Pension) as their major source of income.

 6% of households were headed by a person 24 years old or less, 61% were headed by a person 25 to 49 years old, 17% were headed by a person 51 to 60 years old, and 17% were headed by a person 62 years old or older.
 In addition, 1% of households were headed by a person 85 years old or older.